Grand Opening of the Permanent Honey Bee Exhibit at the

 Read more about the project in the NC Farm Bureau Magazine here.

 Volunteer Beekeepers at the NC Zoo

-This orientation/training is brief but thorough and will consist of specific methods for using the signs and interpretive elements on the exhibit site and ways of engaging the public and encouraging discussions.
-The necessary protocols for safety, security, exhibit access and parking are also included in the training.
+The orientation/training is brief but thorough and will consist of specific methods for using the signs and interpretive elements on the exhibit site and ways of engaging the public and encouraging discussions.
+The necessary protocols for safety, security, exhibit access, and parking are also included in the training.